polarwinkel/mdtex2html/README.md

 - This
 - is
-    - a List
+    - a List with `inline-Code`

-Delete this and write your own `mdTeX`!
 ```

 ## How to use mdtex2html

-install i.e. with
+install it, i.e. using pip:

 `python3 -m pip install mdtex2html`